-Examples of Cultural Development Outcomes for Pupils Children learn about aspirational and inspiration people from different cultures e.g. Ghandi, Martin Luther King, Important religious and cultural celebrations are highlighted e.g. Chinese New Year, Diwali, Harvest, Eid UI Fitr Pupils are encouraged to take part in other cultural activities e.g. learning the Haka, Indian Dancing Quality of Education We embrace new art forms such as the use of digital technology We visit places of worship, museums and places of interest Our pupils use the internet to explore cultures around the world Our library is an important hub in the school, not only providing resources for pupil work but also encouraging reading for pleasure and the use of digital technology We make links between the school curriculum and local industries e.g. The Local Fishing Industry Pupils have the opportunity to explore their Christian Cultural Heritage Behaviour, attitudes and personal development We appreciate the background of all in the community We actively challenge and prevent racism and other forms of prejudice and discrimination Leadership and management Community and social cohesion is embedded within the life of the school.
+Examples of Cultural Development Outcomes for Pupils Children learn about aspirational and inspiration people from different cultures e.g. Ghandi, Martin Luther King, Important religious and cultural celebrations are highlighted e.g. Chinese New Year, Diwali, Harvest, Eid UI Fitr Pupils are encouraged to take part in other cultural activities e.g. learning the Haka, Indian Dancing Quality of teaching, learning and assessment We embrace new art forms such as the use of digital technology We visit places of worship, museums and places of interest Our pupils use the internet to explore cultures around the world Our library is an important hub in the school, not only providing resources for pupil work but also encouraging reading for pleasure and the use of digital technology We make links between the school curriculum and local industries e.g. The Local Fishing Industry Pupils have the opportunity to explore their Christian Cultural Heritage Personal development, behaviour and welfare Leadership and We appreciate the background of all in the community We actively challenge and prevent racism and other forms of prejudice and discrimination Community and social cohesion is embedded within the life management community and social conesion is embedded within the life of the school.
 We have active links with our wider community We value diocesan links We take part in local and national events of significance e.g. Olympics, Queen's 90th Birthday